- Mrs E R Hurst (Head of Learning Support)

-In the Senior School, the department supports students in a suite of rooms located in School House.
+In the Senior School, the department supports students in a suite of rooms located in the Mark Hopton Building.
 The rooms are equipped with interactive whiteboards, and have a wealth of resources to facilitate students’ learning.
-In the Junior School, Learning Support is delivered in The Acorns Room, which also equipped with a variety of resources suited to younger students.
-You can find out more about the Junior School Learning Support provision in our Junior School Learning Support section.
+In the Prep School, Learning Support is delivered in The Acorns Room, which also equipped with a variety of resources suited to younger students.
+You can find out more about our Prep School Learning Support provision in our Prep School Learning Support section.

 In the Senior School, students usually attend weekly 1:1 or small group support sessions, which concentrate on an individual's specific learning difficulties.
 These sessions may include comprehension and reading skills, writing skills, or study skills including note-taking, revision and examination techniques, essay writing and proofreading.
 Advice is also given about how best to use access arrangements such as extra time and the use of laptops.
 Pupils' progress is reviewed on a termly basis and formal and informal consultations take place regularly with parents.

-For pupils in the 6th form, 1:1 support is provided and is tailored to individual needs and subject choices.
+For pupils in the Sixth Form, 1:1 support is provided and is tailored to individual needs and subject choices.

 In summary, the aims of the Learning Support Department are as follows: